It’s a Persimmon Thing – The Persimmon Festival, Sept. 16 – 24, 2022

 Lots to see and do!

-The Persimmon Festival provides so many ways to work off your persimmony treats.
+The Mitchell Persimmon Festival provides so many ways to work off your persimmony treats.
 Shop the arts and craft booths.
 Peruse the business vendors.
-Attend the parade.
+Attend the parade on Saturday.
 Meet and greet the pageant winners.
 See displays throughout the festival.
 Watch the many interesting demonstrations.
 Experience thrills as you ride the carnival rides every evening from 5 p.m.–10 p.m. and on Saturday from noon–10 p.m.
-Boogie or sway to the music with the nightly musical entertainment.
+Boogie or sway to the music with the free nightly musical entertainment.
 Festival favorites plus new activities every day will keep you coming back to the festival all week long.
 It is a full schedule, so plan your trips to the festival here.

 To receive monthly e-newsletters featuring other Lawrence County events and attractions, click here.